-Selection of the diligence sample for each review is limited to those mortgage loans that previously were reviewed by us as part of our random post-purchase QC review (the "Fannie Mae QC Review"), as described above under "Loan Acquisition Practices and Servicing Standards - Quality Control -," that met the Preliminary Eligibility Criteria (as defined below), and that were acquired between January 1, 2016 and June 30, 2016.
+Selection of the diligence sample for each review is limited to those mortgage loans that previously were reviewed by us as part of our random post-purchase QC review (the "Fannie Mae QC Review"), as described above under "Loan Acquisition Practices and Servicing Standards - Quality Control - Fannie Mae Quality Control Policy and Process," that met the Preliminary Eligibility Criteria (as defined below), and that were acquired between April 1, 2016 and September 30, 2016.
 Such mortgage loans are referred to as the "Eligible Review Population".
 Each Diligence Provider receives access to a comparable set of credit, property and compliance data and documents that we review as part of the Fannie Mae QC Review.

 Although the mortgage loans in each Eligible Review Population meet the applicable Preliminary Eligibility Criteria as of the related loan acquisition date, some of these mortgage loans subsequently may have paid off, become delinquent or become subject to repurchase requests prior to issuance of the applicable Connecticut Avenue Securities; no such mortgage loans are included in any reference pool.
-For the Series 2017-C01 Notes, the "Preliminary Eligibility Criteria" are the Eligibility Criteria other than the criteria specified in clauses (b), (c), (f) and (g) of the definition thereof, and provided that clause (j) of the definition thereof reads as follows: "has an original loan-to-value ratio that is (i) greater than 60% and (ii) less than or equal to 97%."
+For the Series 2017-C02 Notes, the "Preliminary Eligibility Criteria" are the Eligibility Criteria other than the criteria specified in clauses (b), (c), (f) and (g) of the definition thereof, and provided that for this purpose clause (j) of the definition thereof is deemed to read as follows: "has an original loan-to-value ratio that is (i) greater than 60% and (ii) less than or equal to 97%."